solar-ml/aws-emr-msk/README.md

 ## AWS Workflow for PV System Fault Detection
-(proof of concept of the AWS and PySpark data pipeline form May-16 meeting)
+(AWS and PySpark data pipeline proof of concept for 16 May meeting)

 1. [Problem description](#problem-description)
 2. [Data size estimate](#data-size-estimate)